git504/Learn-Home/README.md

 3. **Mock-ups**

-Mock-ups of the site with a simple design and at least one mock-up per page (you can use Figma or Sketch and you will have to explain the navigation between the pages during the meeting).
+Mock-ups of the site with a simple design and at least one mock-up per page (explain the navigation between the pages during the meeting).

 ![Logo](./Tools/soutenance.png "Mock-ups, P10")